felipelobatodasilva/AWS-Lambda-CSV-To-Parquet/README.md

 To add appropriate permissions for this Lambda function to read and write Amazon S3 objects, complete the following steps:

-1. On the permission table, under Permissions, click on "conversion-csv-to-parquet-role-jnui0vec" to be redirected to IAM roles for that Role Name
+1. On the permission table, under Permissions, click on "conversion-csv-to-parquet-role-jnui0vec" to be redirected to IAM roles for that role name
 2. On the AWS Identity and Access Management (IAM) console, click on Policies
 3. Click on Create Policy.
 4. On the JSON tab, enter the following policy (replace the target bucket name arn:aws:s3:::lambdaconvertion* with your own bucket name).
+5. Click on Next Tags
+6. Click on Next Review
+7. Give a name to your new policy; for example, lambda-s3-CSV-to-Parquet
+8. To finish up, click on Create policy
+9. On policies section on the search field, look for the recent policy created

 <!-- {
     "Version": "2012-10-17",